ShpakovDmitry/BareMetal/arm/c/README.md

 ### Description.
 Simple baremetal LED blink on nRF52840-DK.
-Below are steps how to get tools and setup DK.
+Below are steps how to get the tools and setup DK.

 ### Table of contents